- Copyright & Fair Use Policy

 Research Involving Human Subjects

-Any research involving human subjects that is supported by a federal government grant must be reviewed by the Institutional Review Board unless it is specifically exempted from such review under section 46.101 of the Code of Federal Regulations, Title 45, Part 46.
-All other research involving human subjects, whether funded or not, must be reviewed by the Committee on Grants.
+Any research involving human subjects that is supported by a federal government grant must be reviewed by the Institutional Review Board (IRB) unless it is specifically exempted from such review under section 46.101 of the Code of Federal Regulations, Title 45, Part 46.
+All other research involving human subjects, whether funded or not, also must be reviewed by the IRB.
 Research involving surveys may also require review by the Campus Life Assessment Group; guidelines for research involving surveys can be found on the F&M website:

 The College is committed to ensuring that research involving human subjects is consistent with sound ethical principles and that it is in compliance with all applicable federal, state, and local regulations.
 College policy and procedures relating to research involving human subjects are based on the conclusions and recommendations in the Report of the President’s Panel on Privacy and Behavioral Research, published in 1967 in Science 155: 535–538.
 All research involving human subjects should be subject to a regular review procedure.